MamidalaV/Pewlett-Hackard-Analysis/README.md

 ## Data within the employee database has been queried to identify the below:

-### 'employees' table and 'title' table have been queried to filter the list of employees with birthdate between 1952 and 1955.
+#### Analysis #1 - Unique Titles. 'employees' table and 'title' table have been queried to filter the list of employees with birthdate between 1952 and 1955.

-#### Analysis #1 - Unique Titles
 #### Query:
     SELECT e.emp_no,
         e.first_name,